 If Tony fails to obtain an H-1B visa and he has to use the Advance Parole document for entering the U.S. after his trip, he will be granted parolee status at the port of entry.
 If Tony continues to work for his H-1B employer, his H-1B employment authorization will remain valid for the period as shown on the approval notice and he will not need an EAD to work.
 If Tony files an H-1B extension petition or H-1B transfer petition (through employer's sponsorship) before the expiration of his H-1B approved period, the USCIS will grant him H-1B status upon approval of the H-1B petition.
 Through this method, Tony will resume H-1B status.

 Bill is in valid H-1B status and travels abroad to Korea.
 He applies for an Advance Parole before going abroad and receives his Advance Parole.
 He applies for an H-1B visa in Korea to come back to the United States.
 However, he is unable to get the H-1B visa.
 He could re-enter the US by using his Advance Parole and return to work for his previous employer.
 His H-1B employment authorization remains valid for the approved period and he does not need an EAD.
 However, he is in a parolee status.

 After 90 days, Bill starts working for a new employer by using an EAD.
 His new employer, however, does not file an H-1B transfer for him.
 As a result, Bill will never be able to change back to H-1B status since he is no longer qualified for the exception rule.

-For more information on Advance Parole, please click on one of the following topics:
+For more detailed information on Advance Parole, please visit on one of the following topics: